MicrosoftDocs/azure-docs/articles/active-directory/devices/faq.md

 ---

-**Q: Why did my try to Azure AD join a PC fail, although I didn't get any error information?**
+**Q: Why did my attempt to Azure AD join a PC fail, although I didn't get any error information?**

 **A:** A likely cause is that you signed in to the device by using the local built-in administrator account.
 Create a different local account before you use Azure Active Directory join to finish the setup.